chongho-pyo/Inclass/README.md

-# INSY 695: Enterprise Data Science & Machine Learning
+# Enterprise Data Science & Machine Learning

 ## An end to end ML project
 - Steps of a Data Science Lifecycle